trivechain/bitcore-trvc/CONTRIBUTING.md

 ## Design Guidelines

-These are some global design goals in bitcore-dash that any change must adhere.
+These are some global design goals in bitcore-dash to which any change should adhere.

 ### D1 - Naming Matters